Spinal constructions for continuous type-space branching processes with interactions: Results

-The corollary is thus a direct application of Theorem \ref{thm:pdmc} to the function $H$ with a uniformly sampled individual. \end{proof} This formula gives a change of probability that involves the function $\mathcal{G}\psi_{\phi}/\psi_{\phi}$ with a path-integral formula.
+The corollary is thus a direct application of Theorem \ref{thm:pdmc} to the function $H$ with a uniformly sampled individual. \end{proof} This formula gives a change of probability that involves the function $\mathcal{G}\psi/\psi$ with a path-integral formula.
 This study is related to Feynman-Kac path measures and semigroups.
 We refer to \cite{Delmoral04} for an overview on this subject.
 In the case of a branching process with interactions, the integral term depends on the trajectory of the whole spinal population.
-In general cases with interactions, the branching property is not verified and the so-called Many-to-One formula- see \textit{e.g.} Proposition 9.3 in \cite{bansaye2015stochastic}- fall apart,.
-However, if $\psi_{\phi}$ is an eigenfunction of the operator $\mathcal{G}$, then we have the following Many-to-One formula for any non-negative measurable function $g$ on $ \mathbb{D}\left([0,t],\mathcal{X}\right)$
+In general cases with interactions, the branching property is not verified and the so-called Many-to-One formula- see \textit{e.g.} Proposition 9.3 in \cite{bansaye2015stochastic}- fall apart.
+However, if $\psi$ is an eigenfunction of the operator $\mathcal{G}$, then we have the following Many-to-One formula for any non-negative measurable function $g$ on $ \mathbb{D}\left([0,t],\mathcal{X}\right)$

 where $C_t$ is a time-dependent positive constant.
-This formula, established in \cite{Cloez17}, reduces the empirical measure of the trajectories of all the individuals until time $t$ to the law of the trajectory of a unique individual in the spinal construction, the spinal individual.
+This formula, established in \cite{Cloez17} for branching processes without interactions, reduces the empirical measure of the trajectories of all the individuals until time $t$ to the law of the trajectory of a unique individual in the spinal construction, the spinal individual.
 The spinal individual in this case can be considered as a typical individual, reflecting the average behavior of the whole population.